Ginger Gonzaga: Early life

 Gonzaga grew up in Modesto, California, where she attended Beyer High School.
 Her mother is Dutch and her father Filipino.
 She went to the University of California, Berkeley and University of California, Santa Barbara, where she majored in political science.
 Gonzaga graduated a year early to train at The Groundlings school, and went on to study improv at Second City and Upright Citizens Brigade.

 Career

 Gonzaga hosted Hulu's comedic daily pop culture recap show The Morning After.
 She was a regular on ABC's Mixology, which ran for thirteen episodes.
 She has also appeared in numerous other television shows, including Togetherness, I'm Dying Up Here, Wrecked, Kidding, and Room 104.

 In 2019, she had a role in Paul Rudd's series Living with Yourself.
 She portrays "the Angry Young Congresswoman" Anabela Ysidro-Campos, also known as simply AYC, a character based on Congresswoman Alexandria Ocasio-Cortez, in the 2020 satirical space comedy Space Force.
 In January 2021, she was cast in the Disney+ streaming series She-Hulk: Attorney at Law for Marvel Studios, playing Jennifer Walters / She-Hulk's best friend, Nikki.

-Gonzaga portrays Helen Tasker in the 2023 CBS series adaptation of the 1994 film True Lies.
+Gonzaga portrayed Helen Tasker in the 2023 CBS series adaptation of the 1994 film True Lies.